HappyChainDevs/happychain/docs/account.md

 1. *Authentication* refers to the user being logged into his Happy Account in the iframe.
 2. *Connection* refers to the user connecting the app to the Happy Account.

-This is very analogous to how Metamask & co work: authentication is akin to selecting an account (public key), while connection is akin to connecting an account to an app.
+This is very analogous to how Metamask & co. work: authentication is akin to selecting an account (public key), while connection is akin to connecting an account to an app.
 The difference is that Metamask always has an account selected, while the Happy Account can be unauthenticated.